Abby Dowse Sits With Her Legs Spread While Rocking A Skimpy String Bikini

 The 31-year-old rocked a minuscule halterneck top that largely failed to cover her perky assets.
 It had narrow, ruched cups that were spaced widely apart, leaving her deep cleavage on show.
 The skimpy piece also exposed some serious sideboob, making for an overall seductive look that emphasized Abby's busty chest.

-The itty-bitty swimsuit also included side-tie bottoms that were just as a revealing as the meager top.
-Although the garment was not fully visible in the seated pose, fans could notice the low-dipping waistline that fell far past her belly button.
-Thin, spaghetti straps stretched high on her waist, accentuating the model’s hourglass figure.
-Meanwhile, the number’s outrageous high cut ensured a copious view of her curvy hips and thighs.
+The itty-bitty swimsuit also included side-tie bottoms that were just as revealing as the meager top.
+Although the garment was not fully visible in the seated pose, fans could notice the low-dipping waistline that fell far below her belly button.
+Thin, spaghetti straps stretched high on her waist, accentuating the model's hourglass figure.
+Meanwhile, the number's outrageous high cut ensured a copious view of her curvy hips and thighs.

 The patterned bikini featured a colorful print that incorporated vibrant hues of orange, purple, and turquoise.
-However, what caught the eye was its bright, neon-orange trim, which made Abby’s dark, bronzed tan pop.
+However, what caught the eye was its bright neon-orange trim, which made Abby's dark, bronzed tan pop.
 The hottie paired the swimsuit with matching Gladiator sandals, which featured sexy stiletto heels and tied in the front with loopy bows that mirrored those on the sides of her bottoms.
 She pulled up her hair into a playful set of buns that slightly balanced out the seriously sultry look, which she finished off with understated jewelry.

 Abby flaunted her long, lean legs in the tantalizing pose.
 She further teased fans by tugging on her bottoms.
 The angle also showcased the swell of her hip and displayed an eyeful of her toned midriff.

-The smokeshow made her caption all about her flawless suntanned look, enticing fans to head over to her website and see more photos of the racy swimwear.
+The smokeshow made her caption all about her flawless suntanned look, encouraging fans to head over to her website to see more photos of the racy swimwear.

-“Your tan is burning,” one follower wrote regarding her words, leaving a trail of hot springs emoji for emphasis.

 "Wow now this is a sight for sore eyes... love this pic," said one person.